Bill Bonds

-Bill Bonds (February 23, 1932 – December 13, 2014) was an American television news anchor and reporter, best known for his work at WXYZ-TV in Detroit, Michigan.
+William Duane Bonds (February 23, 1932 – December 13, 2014) was an American television news anchor and reporter, best known for his work at WXYZ-TV in Detroit, Michigan.
 Bonds became an Action News anchorman beginning in the early 1970s.

-Early career
+Early life and education

-He was born on February 23, 1932.
-A native of Detroit, Michigan, and a graduate of the University of Detroit, Bonds was initially a reporter for the city's Contact News on WKNR-AM, known as Keener 13.
-He was also a reporter for several Michigan radio stations including WCAR, WPON and WQTE.
+Bonds was born in Detroit.
+He served in the United States Air Force from 1951 to 1955 before graduating from the University of Detroit with a B. A. in political science and English in 1959.

+Career

+Bonds began his career in 1959, working in radio in Albion, Michigan.
+He later served as a reporter for WKNR-AM, WCAR, WPON and WQTE.
 Bonds joined WXYZ in 1964 as a part-time booth announcer.
 He worked his way up to the anchor desk with Barney Morris.
 He covered the 1967 Detroit riots.

-Eyewitness News, Action News
+Newscaster

 Bonds was transferred by ABC to become anchorman at KABC-TV in Los Angeles in 1968 to help launch its version of Eyewitness News.
 He returned to WXYZ-TV in 1971 just as the station was beginning a major upgrade of its news department under the Action News banner.
 Two years later, it became the highest-rated news broadcast in Detroit, a position it held up until 2011.